confluentinc/ksql/docs/developer-guide/joins/synthetic-keys.md

 ## What name is assigned to a Synthetic key column?

 The default name of a synthetic key column is `ROWKEY`.
-However, if any sources used in the join already contain a column called `ROWKEY` then the synthetic key column will be named `ROWKEY_1`, or `ROWKEY_2` if there already exists a source column called `ROWKEY_1`, etc. For example:
+But, if any sources used in the join already contain a column named `ROWKEY`, the synthetic key column is named `ROWKEY_1`, or `ROWKEY_2` if there exists a source column called `ROWKEY_1`, etc. For example:

 ```sql
 -- given sources: